alecl303/TheSultansOfSuggestion/project-description.md

 ### Determination of Player Movement
 * The player's movement is determined using the command pattern and input detection.
-* The player's roll direction is a normalized unit vector created using the value of the input axes.
+* The [player's roll](https://github.com/alecl303/TheSultansOfSuggestion/blob/defc898c2cfec67458b021807553900ba1fea9ff/TheSultansOfSuggestion/Assets/Scripts/Player/Commands/Movement/Roll.cs) direction is a normalized unit vector created using the value of the input axes.
 * All directional movement followed exercise 1 from Professor Joshua McCoy.

 ### Determination of Enemy Movement
 * Enemy movement also uses the command pattern (see Game Logic) and the enemy either wanders or chases based on distance from the player.
 * To track the player, the enemy simply creates a target vector by subtracting its position from the player’s position, then normalizing that as a unit vector.
-* As for the enemy dashing, we utilized Unity’s lerping to make a smooth dash.
+* As for the [enemy dashing](https://github.com/alecl303/TheSultansOfSuggestion/blob/defc898c2cfec67458b021807553900ba1fea9ff/TheSultansOfSuggestion/Assets/Scripts/Enemies/Commands/Movement/MeleeEnemyDash.cs), we utilized Unity’s lerping to make a smooth dash.
 The dash will activate once the enemy is close enough.

 ### Collisions
 * Between Enemies and the Environment
   * Each environment game object that is collidable on the map has the "Environment" tag.
 For example, the walls are tagged "Environment".
   * For the Caves map, the empty area and the spikes are labeled "Hole" for the tag.
 This will allow flying enemies to ignore the collision and go through these parts of the map.
-This is done through the EnemyController where, if the enemy is a flying unit and a collision is triggered, the collision is then ignored.
+This is [done through the EnemyController](https://github.com/alecl303/TheSultansOfSuggestion/blob/defc898c2cfec67458b021807553900ba1fea9ff/TheSultansOfSuggestion/Assets/Scripts/Enemies/Controllers/EnemyController.cs#L177) where if the enemy is a flying unit and a collision is triggered, the collision is then ignored.
 * Between Enemies, Projectiles, and the Player
   * In order to use Unity’s built in physics, we utilized Unity’s RigidBody2D component and Unity’s box/circle collider components.
 To identify if we want an object to follow Unity’s physics system, the object will have to add those two components.
 This will allow each object to have some mass and force applied whenever they collide.
 Once the two box/circle colliders touch, this will inform the attached scripts whether there was a collision.
 To represent accurate hitboxes, the shape best representing the object is used (except for the player which uses a circle collider to prevent them from dashing through the walls).
 *  Projectile Interactions
   * Projectiles are tagged as "PlayerAttack" or "EnemyAttack", and will either collide and destroy themselves or ignore a collision based on the tag.
 Additional functionality afflicts the projectile's damage on collisions.
   * Each projectile also has their own defined damage inside a script that is then attached to bullet/projectile prefab.
 This defines the behavior of the bullet and allows management of stats.
+* Player I-Frames
+  * Whenever the player takes damage from a collision (bullet/enemy), the [player will enter a short period of i-frames](https://github.com/alecl303/TheSultansOfSuggestion/blob/defc898c2cfec67458b021807553900ba1fea9ff/TheSultansOfSuggestion/Assets/Scripts/Player/PlayerController.cs#L329).
+The player controller will keep track if the player is in i-frames and will use a coroutine to then turn them off after a short period of time.
+Although the player can still collide with projectiles and enemies, they will not deal damage.
+  * The [invincibility spell](https://github.com/alecl303/TheSultansOfSuggestion/blob/defc898c2cfec67458b021807553900ba1fea9ff/TheSultansOfSuggestion/Assets/Scripts/Player/PlayerController.cs#L373) also utilizes the player i-frames but with a longer duration.
+Dodging/rolling will be disabled during invincibility.
+  * Dodging/rolling also provides a short period of i-frames.
 * Floor Spell Interactions
-  * Floor spells are tagged either “PlayerBuffSpell” or “PlayerTrapSpell,” and spawned on the floor.
+  * Floor spells are tagged either "PlayerBuffSpell" or "PlayerTrapSpell" and spawned on the floor.
 The floor spells will activate their effect in OnTriggerEnter in the EnemyController or PlayerController.
 PlayerBuffSpell is used for the healing spell, and will activate once the player stands on it.
 The PlayerTrapSpell is used in IcicleTrap and triggers a barrage of bullets when an enemy steps on the circle.
   * Each of these has a RigidBody2D and a circle collider component since the spells are both circular.